arahi7860/sql-intro/readme.md

 ## Framing

 Today we are going to introduce a new (but very old) paradigm for persisting data in our applications.
 Previously, we have used mongoDB as our database when building node applications.
 In fact, there are many alternatives.
 In this lesson we will contrast **PostgreSQL**, a relational database, with mongoDB, a non-relational database.

 ## What is a Relational Database?
 (10 min / 0:10)

 Here's the super dense technical definition.
 Not required for understanding how it works unless you want to dive extremely deeply.

-> The relational model (RM) for database management is an approach to managing data using a structure and language consistent with first-order predicate logic, first described in 1969 by Edgar F. Codd, where all data is represented in terms of tuples, grouped into relations.
-A database organized in terms of the relational model is a relational database.
+> The relational model (RM) for database management is an approach to managing
+> data using a structure and language consistent with first-order predicate
+> logic, first described in 1969 by Edgar F. Codd, where all data is represented
+> in terms of tuples, grouped into relations.
+A database organized in terms of
+> the relational model is a relational database.

 - https://en.wikipedia.org/wiki/Relational_model
 - https://en.wikipedia.org/wiki/Relation_(database)

 What it doesn't mean: That the database has the ability to relate one value/collection/document to another.
 All databases (should) have that ability.
+In mongoDB, we can use refs or directly embed schemas into other schemas.

 It does mean: data is stored using the _relational model_ in mathematics.

 Key takeaway: the way data is organized is fundamentally different in a RDB than in a non-relational DB (also called noSQL sometimes).

 ### Lets Talk Terminology